I. “It may seem that the world is falling apart.”

-[The quotes in this article are from a very thought-provoking article, published 2 days after the election in November, 2016, by Charles Eisenstein: The Election: Of Hate, Grief, and a New Story”.
-My article is an interaction with his; his has a number of valuable points, often quite well expressed, that I want to emphasize.]
+[The quotes in this article are from 2 days after the election, 2016, from an article by Charles Eisenstein: The Election: Of Hate, Grief, and a New Story”.
+He has a number of valuable points, often quite well expressed, that I want to emphasize.]

 For Trump supporters, the initial celebration will collide with gritty reality

 when Trump proves as unable or unwilling as his predecessors to challenge the entrenched systems that continually degrade their lives … the public’s frayed loyalty to the existing system could snap. … It may seem that the world is falling apart…

 Yes, it may.
 And there are predictable consequences.

 Hate and blame are convenient ways of making meaning out of a bewildering situation…

 II.
 Voters’ Repudiation of the Establishment

 Trump voters are not just psychos, sexists, racists, or until-now-concealed bullies.